[searchwp_form id=1]

 Scroll down for the full free pattern – including 13 different blanket sizes – or purchase the printable, ad-free PDF here.

-What I Love About This Sunburst Granny Square
+What I Love About The Sunburst Granny Square

 I really enjoy working up a granny square and the Sunburst Granny Square is one of my favourites.
 With its radiating rounds of puff and cluster stitches, it creates a beautiful texture and a soft, floral-like appearance.
 Whether you’re making a blanket, cushion, bag, garment, or wall hanging, this square is a versatile building block.
 And with the option to change colours in each round, the design possibilities are endless.